 5G Exposed!
 Discoveries Show New Vulnerabilities

-A report highlighted that there is a flaw in 5G technology as per which the surveillance entities to exploit the international mobile subscriber identity catcher to eavesdrop devices.
+A report highlighted that there is a flaw in 5G technology as per which the surveillance entities to exploit the international mobile subscriber identity catcher to eavesdrop on devices.
 These vulnerabilities affect the authentication and key agreement protocol which was once used to generate passwords.
 This protocol uses symmetric cryptography in its mechanism to generate the one-time password.

 The vulnerability will reveal the details of the mobile user which includes: